-The following table sets forth certain information concerning compensation earned by or paid to certain persons who we refer to as our "Named Executive Officers" for services provided for the twelve months ended October 31, 2022, the nine months ended October 31, 2021, the twelve months ended January 31, 2021, and six months ended January 31, 2020.
-Our Named Executive Officers include persons who (i) served as our principal executive officer or acted in a similar capacity for the twelve months ended October 31, 2022, the nine months ended October 31, 2021, and six months ended January 31, 2022, the nine months ended October 31, 2021, the twelve months ended January 31, 2020 (ii) were serving at twelve month period ending October 31, 2022 as our two most highly compensated executive officers, other than the principal executive officer, whose total compensation exceeded \$100,000, and (iii) if applicable, up to two additional individuals for whom disclosure would have been provided as a most highly compensated executive officer, but for the fact that the individual was not serving as an executive officer at fiscal year-end.
+The following table sets forth certain information concerning compensation earned by or paid to certain persons who we refer to as our "Named Executive Officers" for services provided for the twelve months ended October 31, 2023, and 2022.
+Our Named Executive Officers include persons who (i) served as our principal executive officer or acted in a similar capacity for the twelve months ended October 31, 2023, and 2022 (ii) were serving at twelve month period ending October 31, 2023 as our two most highly compensated executive officers, other than the principal executive officer, whose total compensation exceeded \$100,000, and (iii) if applicable, up to two additional individuals for whom disclosure would have been provided as a most highly compensated executive officer, but for the fact that the individual was not serving as an executive officer at fiscal year-end.